Cleveland Kindergarten Readiness Snapshot

 State of Preschool in Cleveland

-The fragile early childhood education system has been pushed to its limit in the wake of pandemic shutdowns, rising costs, and a growing teacher shortage.
-Yet the dedicated preschool providers in our community have continued to prioritize quality for Cleveland’s kids and families.
+The fragile early childhood education system has been pushed to its limit, yet the dedicated preschool providers in our community have continued to prioritize quality for Cleveland’s kids and families.

 Enrollment levels in many Cleveland neighborhoods show promising gains.